stefan-k/jobshop/README.md

 * Maybe use alias Int/Uint instead of Int64?
 * Test OSSP results against benchmark db
 * OSSP efficiency
+* Is there a bug in hybrid genetic?
+Results are poor.

 * **DONE** dynamic stopping condition for selfish gene algorithm (now only max iterations)